AIMA-Project/AAMA-Lab01/README.md

 managing containers and images.

 ## <a id=nondocker-install>Non-Docker Installation</a>
-A standard installation of the project on a system without using Docker requires Python 3, with Git also being highly recommended.
+A standard install of the project on a system without using Docker requires Python 3, with Git also being highly recommended.
 The general set of steps needed for installation are as follows:
 1. Clone the repository to your machine.
 2. Open the "resources" directory of repo in a terminal.